Toward Efficient Polynomial Preconditioning for GMRES: Potential of Polynomial Preconditioning

+Although they are not included in Estimate 4.1, it is interesting to note the reductions in solve time and other operations in this example.
+The $vops$ go down by a factor of over 8000 from $d=1$ to $d=516$.
+In this ideal situation with both a difficult problem and cheap matrix-vector products so that most of the expense is in the orthogonalization, the reduction in computational time is remarkable for these degrees.
+The time goes down from 3.85 days to 24.8 seconds, a reduction by a factor of about $13{,}400$.
+The time then goes up for $d = 1048$ due to the initial cost of computing the polynomial using one cycle of GMRES(1024).
+For high-performance computing, dot products are expected to be a bottleneck, and they are reduced by a factor of over 20,000 from $d=1$ to $d=256$.

-{\it Example 6.} We consider the 2-dimensional biharmonic partial differential equation $ - u_{xxxx} - u_{yyyy} + u_{xxx} = f$ on the unit square.
-The grid for finite differences is uniform with both $\Delta x$ and $\Delta y$ of $\frac{1}{201}$, so that the matrix has size $n = 40{,}000$.
-We stop when the shortcut residual formula reaches $10^{-10}$.
-The actual residual does not always reach this level due to the ill-conditioning of the problem.
-Interestingly, while GMRES(50) reaches only $2.7*10^{-9}$ for the true residual norm, all the polynomial preconditioned tests reach $1.4*10^{-10}$ or better.
-Table \ref{Tab:BihamrN40Th} has the results with some values of $d$.
-While the reduction in matrix-vector products is not quite as large as in the previous example, it still is substantial.
-For example, going from no polynomial preconditioning to degree 200 preconditioning reduces the matrix-vector products by a factor of about 110.
+To see if a PDE matrix can also give results in line with the idealized Estimate 4.1, we refer back to the biharmonic problem in Example 3.
+While the reduction in matrix-vector products is not quite as large as in Example 11, it is substantial.
+For example, going from no polynomial preconditioning to a degree 200 polynomial reduces the matrix-vector products by a factor of about 110.
 This is over half of the ideal reduction factor of 200.
-This matrix has 13 non-zeros in most rows, so the matrix-vector products are a bigger part of the expense than in the previous example.
-Nevertheless, the computational time is reduced by a factor of about 1100 going from no polynomial preconditioning to a polynomial of degree 403.

-Another reasonable question to ask is whether using standard preconditioning such as ILU on this biharmonic problem makes the results completely different.
-The answer is that effective standard preconditioning does make this difficult problem easier.
-Polynomial preconditioning is not needed as much, but still can be very helpful.
-This is shown next.

-{\it Example 7.} For the same biharmonic matrix, we apply ILU(0).
-To compute the incomplete factorization, the matrix is first shifted in the positive direction by 0.5 times the identity matrix (this is needed for the ILU to be effective).
-The problem is indeed much easier; see Table \ref{Tab:BiharmILU}.
-In spite of this, adding a polynomial preconditioner of degree 50 still reduces matrix-vector products by a factor of 13 and dot products by a factor of 344.